-When you form a business relationship with NetPlus Alliance, you’re partnering with a company that celebrates the union of five generations of Judge/Murphy family leadership in the industrial distribution industry with the inventory, expertise, and history of Buffalo’s first hardware store, Pratt & Company, which became Beals, McCarthy and Rogers.
+When you form a business relationship with NetPlus Alliance, you’re partnering with a company that celebrates five generations of Judge/Murphy family leadership in the industrial distribution industry.
+It started with the inventory, expertise, and history of Buffalo’s first hardware store, Pratt & Company, which became Beals, McCarthy and Rogers.

 With roots that date back to 1826, NetPlus Alliance has always relied on the long-standing relationships we have established with the great people in this industry.
 Our story and our longevity is a reflection of our dedication to embracing change.
 We are proud to introduce you to our entrepreneurial history:

 - 1826 – Pratt & Co. branch opens Buffalo’s first hardware store.